SaraZahediMovahed/MIA/README.md

-# Membership inference — reproducibility
+# Membership inference Attach - Trustworthy Machine Learning Course

 **Repository:** https://github.com/SaraZahediMovahed/MIA

-This README only describes how to **reproduce our best leaderboard result** for the Trustworthy ML (Saarland) MIA task (`01-mia`): same pipeline, same metric (**TPR at 5% FPR**), and the same automatic selection of the strongest attack on the public split before submitting private scores.

-## What you need
+## Requriements

 - **Python 3.10+** (3.11 works well).
 - **Task data** next to the script (not in this repo): `pub.pt`, `priv.pt`, and `model.pt`.
 Obtain them from the course materials or download location for the assignment.